Fleckism/SecurityPlus/5 Summarizing Basic Cryptographic Concepts/5A Compare and Contrast Cryptographic Ciphers.md

 In discussing cryptography and attacks against encryption systems, it is customary to use a cast of characters to describe different actors involved in the process of an attack.
 The main characters are:

--   Alice—the sender of a genuine message.
+-   [[Alice]]—the sender of a genuine message.
--   Bob—the intended recipient of the message.
+-   [[Bob]]—the intended recipient of the message.
--   Mallory—a malicious attacker attempting to subvert the message in some way.
+-   [[Mallory]]—a malicious attacker attempting to subvert the message in some way.

-There are three main types of cryptographic algorithm with different roles to play in the assurance of the [[security properties]] [[confidentiality]], [[integrity]], [[availability]], and [[non-repudiation]].
+There are three main types of cryptographic algorithm with different roles to play in the **assurance** of the [[security properties]] [[confidentiality]], [[integrity]], [[availability]], and [[non-repudiation]].
 These types are hashing algorithms and two types of encryption ciphers: symmetric and asymmetric.
 #zFleck
 ## HASHING ALGORITHMS

-Hashing is the simplest type of cryptographic operation.
+[[Hash]]ing is the simplest type of [[cryptographic]] operation.
 A cryptographic hashing algorithm produces a fixed length string from an input plaintext that can be of any length.
 The output can be referred to as a checksum, message digest, or hash.
-The function is designed so that it is impossible to recover the plaintext data from the digest (one-way) and so that different inputs are unlikely to produce the same output (a collision).
+The function is designed so that it is impossible to recover the plaintext data from the [[digest]] (one-way) and so that different inputs are unlikely to produce the same output (a [[collision]]).

 A hashing algorithm is used to prove integrity.
 For example, Bob and Alice can compare the values used for a password in the following way:

 1. Bob already has a digest calculated from Alice's plaintext password.
 Bob cannot recover the plaintext password value from the hash.
 2. When Alice needs to authenticate to Bob, she types her password, converts it to a hash, and sends the digest to Bob.
-3. Bob compares Alice's digest to the hash value he has on file.
+3. Bob compares Alice's [[digest]] to the hash value he has on file.
 If they match, he can be sure that Alice typed the same password.

 As well as comparing password values, a hash of a file can be used to verify the integrity of that file after transfer.